Chapter 1 – MURDER

 “Thomas Mattingly’s dream,” Knight continued, “was to build a ski resort.
 My client tried to help him achieve that dream.
 It must recoup what it can and, even after we collect this money from the Estate, we’ll still have lost a great deal of money.”

-Lost in thought about Bolton Sayres' business practices, Jim's attention snapped back as the opposing lawyer stood up for his chance to speak and Bennington's voice rang out:
+Lost in thought about Bolton Sayres’ business practices, Jim’s attention snapped back as Bennington rose to speak and his voice rang out:

 Bennington pointed to a woman in the third pew.